thisisbkm/Flappy-Bird/README.md

 # Flappy-Bird

-To install the required modules, Navigate to the directory and execute the following.
+To install the required modules, Open a Terminal in the downloaded directory and execute the following.
->>pip install -r requirements.txt
+>> pip install -r requirements.txt
+Make sure you have python version > 2  and the latest version of pygame are installed

-Then run the game.py file using python version >=2
+Then run the game
+>> python game.py
+or
+>> python3 game.py

+Game Controls:
+    1. Escape key to exit the game.
+    2. Space or Arrow Up key to jump.

+>> Score will be displayed on the terminal.